TomFirth/nodeApi/README.md

 ## Setup
 - Clone this repository to your computer: `git clone git@github.com:TomFirth/nodeApi.git`.
-- If you have `NVM` installed, type `nvm use` (this will automatically attempt to use the correct version of node for this repository) Then install the repository with `npm i`.
+- If you have `nvm` installed, type `nvm use` (this will automatically attempt to use the correct version of node for this repository)
+- Then install the repository with `npm i`. [nvm installation](https://github.com/creationix/nvm)
 - [Install mongodb](https://docs.mongodb.com/v3.4/installation/) - If you have a Mac with Homebrew, you can follow [these instructions](https://docs.mongodb.com/v3.4/tutorial/install-mongodb-on-os-x/).
 - (Optional) [Install compass](https://docs.mongodb.com/compass/master/install/) - to explore your local mongodb database.
 - To test the api you can use either: [Postman](https://www.getpostman.com/apps) or [Swagger](https://swagger.io/swagger-ui/).
 A collection of Postman requests have been made for you [here](https://github.com/TomFirth/nodeApi#postman-usage).